-In 2019, the United States imported about 7 million short tons (MMst) of coal.
-Coal imports were equal to about 1% of U.S. coal consumption in 2019.
+U.S. total annual coal imports reached a record high of about 36 million short tons in 2007.
+In 2020, the United States imported about 5 million short tons (MMst) of coal, which was equal to about 1% of U.S. coal consumption in 2020.

-- The top five source countries of U.S. coal imports, the amount imported, and their percent shares of total U.S. coal imports in 2019 were
+- The top five source countries of U.S. coal imports, the amount imported (in million short tons), and their percentage shares of total U.S. coal imports in 2020 were:

 U.S. coal exports

 U.S. coal exports reached a record high of 126 MMst in 2012, equal to 12% of U.S. coal production.
-In 2019, the United States exported about 93 MMst of coal—equal to about 13% of U.S. coal production—to at about 71 countries, and 53% of U.S. coal exports went to five countries.
+In 2020, the United States exported about 69 MMst of coal—equal to about 13% of U.S. coal production—to about 60 countries, and 57% of U.S. coal exports went to five countries.

-- The top five destinations of U.S. coal exports, the amount exported, and their percent shares of total coal exports in 2019 were
+- The top five destinations of U.S. coal exports, the amount exported, and their percentage shares of total coal exports in 2020 were: